-YARN is designed to be co-deployed with HDFS such that there is a single cluster.
-This provides the ability to move the computation resource to the data, not the other way around.
-Thus, the storage system is not physically separate from the processing system.
+YARN is designed to be co-deployed with HDFS such that there is a single cluster, providing the ability to move the computation resource to the data, not the other way around.
+With YARN, the storage system need not be physically separate from the processing system.